 INSTRUCTOR: Check off each item on the green form that you address.
-Obtain student signatures on the reverse side of the form and return the completed form to the Chemistry Issue Room within the first two weeks of class.
+Obtain student signatures on the reverse side of the form and return the completed form to your Department Office within the first two weeks of class.

 REMINDER: YOU MUST PROVIDE CONTINUOUS OVERSIGHT DURING LAB/CLASS SESSIONS!
 The presence of the instructor in the laboratory/classroom is required in order to respond to problems and to ensure that safety rules are enforced.
 Except for very brief intervals, instructors must not leave their class during laboratory/class sessions.
 It is your responsibility to relay the relevant safety issues below to each of your students and to enforce these safety provisions throughout the semester.
-Call the Chemistry Issue Room x54868 or the CNSM Safety Office at x55623 if you have questions.
+Contact your department Issue Room or CNSM Safety (x55623) if you have questions.